BTTAI-Kaggle-AJL-Team13/Equitable-AI-for-Dermatology/README.md

   * 5: Potentially - not clearly diagnostic, but not necessarily mislabeled, further testing would be required
 * ddi_scale (int) A column used to reconcile this dataset with another dataset (may not be relevant)

 Missing values: this dataset included only one variable with missing values, qc, which is an important indicator for understanding whether the image is adequately diagnostic of the skin condition.
 Of our 2860 observations, we had values for qc in only 90 observations, and 30 observations in the test dataset.
 Of those 90 observations, 4 were wrongly labelled with images that clearly did not pertain to the labelled skin condition.
 These observations were removed from our model training, but it is unclear how many of the 2770 observations with missing qc values were also wrongly labelled.
+Furthermore, the test dataset excluded the nine_partition_label and three_partition_label, which are often unavailable until some sort of medical examination.

 ### Data Preprocessing
 Our team performed various steps to ensure the data was clean, uniformly sized, and ready for model input.